· Tutorials · 10 min read

 Connecting to My VM Using PuTTY

-If you’ve made it this far, congrats!
-You should be looking at a screen that provides all the essential details.
+If I made it this far, congrats to me!
+I should be looking at a screen that provides all the essential details.

 Armed with my IPv4 address, private key, and username, I’m ready to connect.
 The next step involves installing PuTTY and PuTTYgen on my system.